casangi/casadocs/docs/_files/imaging/synthesis-imaging/wide-band-imaging.rst

       .. rubric:: Calculating Spectral Index
          :name: calculating-spectral-index

-      Spectral index is computed as $I^{sky}_{\alpha} =  I^m_1 /
+      Spectral index is computed as
-      I^m_0$, for all pixels above a threshold applied to the $I^m_0$.
+      :math:`I^{sky}_{\alpha} =  I^m_1 /  I^m_0`, for all pixels above a
+      threshold applied to the :math:`I^m_0`.
 Other pixels are zeroed out and a mask is applied.
 Currently this threshold is automatically calculated to be 5 x max( peak residual, user threshold ).
 Right now, the spectral index calculation can be modified  in two ways (a) perform the above division oneself in a python script or (b) use the widebandpbcor task with action='calcalpha'.
 The ability to control this within tclean itself will be added in the future.

       Spectral curvature (when possible) is also computed from the Taylor coefficients.